The Sender-Excited Secret Key Agreement Model: Capacity, Reliability and Secrecy Exponents: Abstract

 \section{Abstract}

-We consider the fundamental limits of the secret key generation problem when the sources are randomly excited by the sender and there is a noiseless public discussion channel.
-In many practical communication settings, the sources or channels may be influenced by some parties involved.
-Similar to recent works on probing capacity and channels with action-dependent states, our system model captures such a scenario.
-We derive single-letter expressions for the secret key capacity.
-Our coding strategy involves a key generation scheme and wiretap channel coding.
-We show that the secret key capacity is composed of both source- and channel-type randomness.
-By assuming that the eavesdropper receives a degraded version of the legitimate receiver's observation, we also obtain a capacity result that does not involve any auxiliary random variables, and thus it is amenable to numerical evaluation.
-By evaluating the capacity for several degraded channels, we show that there is a fundamental interplay between the portion of the secret key rate that is due to that from source-type and that from channel-type randomness.
-In addition, we derive lower bounds on the achievable reliability and secrecy exponents, i.e., the exponential rates at which the probability of decoding error and the information leakage decay.
-These exponents allow us to determine the set of ``strongly-achievable'' secret key rates.
-Our exponents explicitly capture the twin effects of the channel and the source in the model.
-The exponents can be specialized to previously known results.
-We also demonstrate that there is an inherent tradeoff between the achievable reliability and secrecy exponents.
+We consider the secret key generation problem when sources are randomly excited by the sender and there is a noiseless public discussion channel.
+Our setting is thus similar to recent works on channels with action-dependent states where the channel state may be influenced by some of the parties involved.
+We derive single-letter expressions for the secret key capacity through a type of source emulation analysis.
+We also derive lower bounds on the achievable reliability and secrecy exponents, i.e., the exponential rates of decay of the probability of decoding error and of the information leakage.
+These exponents allow us to determine a set of strongly-achievable secret key rates.
+For degraded eavesdroppers the maximum strongly-achievable rate equals the secret key capacity; our exponents can also be specialized to previously known results.

+In deriving our strong achievability results we introduce a coding scheme that combines wiretap coding (to excite the channel) and key extraction (to distill keys from residual randomness).
+The secret key capacity is naturally seen to be a combination of both source- and channel-type randomness.
+Through examples we illustrate a fundamental interplay between the portion of the secret key rate due to each type of randomness.
+We also illustrate inherent tradeoffs between the achievable reliability and secrecy exponents.
+Our new scheme also naturally accommodates rate limits on the public discussion.
+We show that under rate constraints we are able to achieve larger rates than those that can be attained through a pure source emulation strategy.